 Memorials may be given to Hospice and Palliative Care Charlotte Region, P.O.
 Box 47408, Charlotte, NC 28247. www.donatehospice.org; Holy Trinity Lutheran Church Boiler Fund, 1900 The Plaza, Charlotte, NC 28205.

-To send flowers to Johnny "JJ" Ingram's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Johnny "JJ" Ingram, please visit our floral store.